near/borsh-rs/README.md

 }
 ```

+## Testing

+Integration tests should generally be preferred to unit ones.
+Root module of integration tests of `borsh` crate is [linked](./borsh/tests/tests.rs) here.

 ## Releasing

 The versions of all public crates in this repository are collectively managed by a single version in the [workspace manifest](https://github.com/near/borsh-rs/blob/master/Cargo.toml).